errolpascua/errolpascua.github.io/projects.md

 ## Selected Engineering Projects

 These projects reflect the types of systems I work on professionally, focusing on embedded security, correctness, and tooling.
-Descriptions are intentionally high-level.
+Descriptions are intentionally high-level and non-proprietary.

 ---